changesets/changesets/.changeset/clever-scissors-dream.md

 Add support for config file in CommonJS or ESM

-The changesets configuration file can now be in CommonJS (config.cjs) or ES6 module (config.mjs) format, in addition to JSON.
-Despite being code, the expected format/type of the config object is the same as the JSON format.
+The changesets configuration file can now be in CommonJS (config.cjs) or JSONC (config.jsonc) format, in addition to JSON.
+Despite being code, the CJS expected format/type of the config object is the same as the JSON format.

 Benefits to this change include: